-The Student Publishing Fair on Wednesday January 11th from 3-6 pm in the Baker Library Main Hall, West end was fabulous!
-The fair provided a view of student publishing across campus, highlights of student publishing over the centuries, and support for aspiring student editors, publishers and writers.
-Many people across campus heard from students themselves why they engage in this time intensive, rewarding, experiential learning activity.
+The Student Publishing Fair is usually early in Winter term in Baker or Berry Library.
+The fair provides a view of student publishing across campus, highlights of student publishing over the centuries, and support for student editors, publishers and writers on issues like copyright and tools like InDesign and the Dartmouth Digital Commons publishing system.
+It is a chance to hear from students themselves why they engage in this time intensive, rewarding, experiential learning activity.

-10 student journals and magazines were represented.
 Student led publishing includes a wide range of outlets for student work.
-Presenting at the Fair were:

 - Clamantis: the MALS journal